 Public transportation is an excellent option for saving money and reducing your environmental impact.
 Alberta’s public transport system is well developed in larger cities like Edmonton and Calgary and some smaller communities.

 For those looking for the best shot at making a higher wage, Alberta may be the place to make it happen.
-Figures compiled by the agency between January 2012 and January 2013 show that Alberta recorded the highest average hourly wages in the nation in that time period- $27.86 per hour.
+Figures compiled between January 2018 and January 2019 show that Alberta recorded the highest average hourly wages in the nation in that time period

 |Occupation Title||Average Hourly Wage|